 City Website Formatting Guide

-Have something to add to this guide?
+Have questions something to add to this guide?

 Formatting for the web is not the same as formatting for print.
 A few key characteristics that distinguish formatting for the web include:

-- Professional Image - everyone has an interest in presenting the City as a cohesive and professional organization.
+- Professional Image - Everyone has an interest in presenting the City as a cohesive and professional organization.
 Following consistent writing style and formatting conventions ensures that we present our best selves to our community.

 - Track Your Bus with Transit App